-I have a philosophy… its silly I know.
+I have a philosophy… it’s silly I know.
 But I believe that we can all unite over cake.
 No matter your beliefs or views or politics, we can all come together and celebrate with a beautiful and delicious cake.
-And that is why I try to keep this blog a happy place, full of pretty desserts that are sure to bring others joy.

-When I heard that there was a controversy over this Cheerios commercial, I was deeply saddened.
+When I heard that there was a controversy over a Cheerios commercial, I was deeply saddened.

 Some people were upset that the husband was black and the wife was white and that they had an interracial child.

 I don’t want to be a part of the appalling silence anymore.

 After reading some of the awful comments people have made, it’s clear to see that their minds are not going to be changed through some brief internet interactions.
 I am never going to argue someone into seeing my perspective.